What do sociology students say about feedback in UK higher education?

 feedbacksociology

-Sociology students say feedback in UK higher education often lacks timeliness, specificity and actionable next steps.
-Across sector-wide Feedback comments in the National Student Survey (NSS, the UK-wide student satisfaction survey), 57.3% are negative and the sentiment index is −10.2; within sociology the tone on feedback is also negative at −19.0.
-These benchmarks draw on the NSS open‑text theme for feedback and the Common Aggregation Hierarchy subject area for Sociology, which together show how the wider sector performs and how this discipline compares.
-Providers that borrow practices common in part‑time provision, where tone on feedback is net positive (+6.7), tend to improve engagement and uptake of comments.
+Feedback only helps when students can understand it, trust it, and use it on the next assignment.
+Sociology students say that too often, they cannot: across sector-wide Feedback comments in the National Student Survey (NSS, the UK-wide student satisfaction survey), 57.3% are negative and the sentiment index is -10.2; within sociology the sentiment is lower still at -19.0.
+Taken together, the NSS feedback theme and Sociology subject benchmark show a discipline where students want clearer, faster, more actionable guidance.
+Providers that adopt practices more common in part-time provision, where feedback sentiment is net positive (+6.7), often improve engagement and the likelihood that students will act on comments.

-Feedback shapes how students interpret standards, plan improvements and sustain engagement.
-Understanding student perspectives through surveys and text analytics enables programme teams to refine assessment briefs, marking criteria and teaching approaches so that feedback mechanisms are responsive and supportive of development.
+Feedback shapes how students interpret standards, plan improvements and stay engaged with their course.
+Understanding student perspectives through surveys and systematic analysis of NSS open-text comments helps programme teams refine assessment briefs, marking criteria and teaching approaches, so feedback becomes a practical tool for development, not just a justification for the last mark.

 What makes feedback useful to sociology students?

 Students need feedback that is actionable and tied to criteria.
-Ambiguous comments hinder understanding of performance and expectations, while specific guidance supports progress between current achievement and intended learning outcomes.
-Use concise criteria-referenced comments that both diagnose issues and recognise strengths, with a short feed‑forward note on what to do next.
-Aligning feedback to the assessment brief and marking criteria raises confidence and motivates students to apply advice in the next task.
+Ambiguous comments make it harder to understand performance and expectations, while specific guidance makes the next step clearer.
+Use concise criteria-referenced comments that diagnose issues, recognise strengths and end with a short feed-forward note on what to do next.
+When feedback is aligned to the assessment brief and the marking criteria sociology students say are often unclear, students are more likely to trust it and apply it in the next task.

 Does feedback arrive in time to be useful?

-Prompt feedback enables students to apply insights while the assignment is still salient; delays reduce motivation and limit the chance to improve the next submission.
-Publish a feedback turnaround standard by assessment type and track on‑time rates, then share performance with students.
-Embed short “how to use your feedback” guidance within modules so students can act quickly when comments arrive.
+Prompt feedback is more useful because students can act on it while the assignment is still fresh; delays reduce motivation and limit the chance to improve the next submission.
+Publish a feedback turnaround standard by assessment type and track on-time rates, then share performance with students.
+Embed short "how to use your feedback" guidance within modules, drawing on what makes good feedback from the student perspective, so students can act quickly when comments arrive.
+Faster turnaround turns feedback into something students can use, not just something they receive.

 How should tutors support and discuss feedback?

-Approachable tutors who offer space to discuss feedback increase students’ confidence and use of comments.
-Brief dialogic sessions, office hours and responsive clarifications help students translate written notes into concrete adjustments.
-Staff development in effective feedback communication supports consistency across modules and maintains a constructive tone that encourages improvement.
+Approachable tutors who offer space to discuss feedback increase students' confidence and use of comments.
+Brief follow-up conversations, office hours and responsive clarifications help students translate written notes into concrete adjustments.
+Staff development in effective feedback communication supports consistency across modules and maintains a constructive tone.
+That dialogue helps students act with more confidence and less guesswork.

 Why use marking rubrics and exemplars?